bitcoin/bips/bip-0139/field-registry.md

 ## Coin Fields

-Fields of the [coin object][coinobj].
+Optional fields of the [coin object][coinobj].
+Its mandatory field, `outpoint`, is specified with the object itself.
-The mandatory `outpoint` field is defined in BIP-0139; all fields below are optional.

 | Field              | Type    | Description                                                                           |
 |--------------------|---------|---------------------------------------------------------------------------------------|